-- Knight Fever/Knight in Shining Armor: The Knights of the Round Table.
+- Knight in Shining Armor: The Knights of the Round Table.

 - Let's Split Up, Gang: The "Land's End" and "Fisher King" tables, where the Knights of the Round Table separate for their individual quests.

-- Public Domain Artifact: Numerous Arthurian icons appear throughout the game, most notably the Holy Grail, the Longinus spear (which pierced Jesus on the cross), the swords Excalibur and Caliburn, and the Silver Shield of Tole.
+- Public Domain Artifact: Numerous Arthurian icons appear throughout the game, most notably the Holy Grail, the Longinus spear, the swords Excalibur and Caliburn, and the Silver Shield of Tole.